 - The Began Dynasty (1044-1297) is considered the Golden Age of Burmese history.
 The Bagan kings introduced Buddhism to the region and built thousands of pagodas and monasteries along the Irrawaddy River.
 The Konbaung Dynasty (1752-1885) was the final royal Burman dynasty.
 It was a time of constant warfare against ethnic minorities as well as invasions from China and wars with Great Britain.

-- Burma/Myanmar was ruled by the military from 1962 to 2011 (officially renamed Myanmar in 1989).
+- Burma was ruled by the military from 1962 to 2011 (officially renamed Myanmar in 1989).
 Under the military regime the country was isolated, diplomatically and economically, because of its harsh treatment of its ethnic minorities and its crushing of its political opposition.
-In 1988 the US, European Union, and others imposed economic sanctions on the government because of its human rights violations.
+In 1988 the US, European Union, and others imposed economic sanctions on the government in the aftermath of a brutal crackdown.

 - What are the geo-political and economic factors that have made Burma/Myanmar and China long-term allies, and how will the recent coup influence this relationship?

 - Do you think Burma/Myanmar will continue on a path to democracy?
 Why or why not?

 - What similarities does the current coup have to other political events around the world?